BryanJ1ang/Java-Chess/README.md

 ## Phase 4: Task 3
 One major area of improvement for my code is coupling.
 For example, some of my methods in PieceLibrary depend on a very exact set of String to retrieve a Piece.
 As such, if some of my methods have a minor spelling error for a parameter, then bugs would likely occur.

-As such, there are several areas where my coupling could be improved.
+Another area would be to refactor my Game class as I feel it does not follow the single responsibility principle.
+Instead, I would move the many methods relating to changing turns to the player class which I feel would improve the cohesion more.